Skip to main content

 The service that receives the token evaluates the token's claims against its OIDC policy.
 If the token's claims match the policy, the request is permitted; if they don't, it is rejected.

-On Bitrise, OIDC enables your builds to authenticate to external systems (such as AWS, GCP, Azure, container registries, secret management or artifact stores) without embedding long-lived credentials in your Workflows.
+OIDC enables your builds to authenticate to external systems (such as AWS, GCP, Azure, container registries, secret management or artifact stores) without embedding long-lived credentials in your Workflows.
 Bitrise can mint one or more identity tokens tied to a specific build, with claims such as a build number, commit hash, repository slug, app slug, or Workflow name.

 These tokens are: